xytovl/steam-runtime-tools/bin/launch-client.md

 `TERM`
 :   If standard input, standard output or standard error is a terminal,
     then this environment variable is passed to the *COMMAND* by default.

+`XDG_RUNTIME_DIR`
+:   Used to contact the well-known D-Bus session bus.

 # OUTPUT